ScalaMonthly/2021-january/README.md

 If you need any help getting started with this project, reach out in the [Scala Monthly Discord](https://discord.gg/eAyJ9wAH4W).

 For more information, see the [challenge description and walk-through](https://scalamonthly.com/post/january-2021-the-parser's-gambit/).

+If you are looking for the solutions to this month's challenge, you can find them [here](https://github.com/ScalaMonthly/2021-january-solution).